MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/scrum-process-workflow.md

 ### Track impediments

-Use the impediment WIT to track events that may block progress or ship a PBI.
-Use the Bug WIT exclusively to track code defects.
+Use the Impediment work item type to track events that may block progress or ship a PBI.
+Use the Bug work item type exclusively to track code defects.

-You can add an impediment from the [New work item widget](../../../report/dashboards/widget-catalog.md#new-work-item-widget) added to a [team dashboard](../../../report/dashboards/dashboards.md), or from the **New** menu on the Queries page.
+You can add an impediment from the [New work item widget](../../../report/dashboards/widget-catalog.md#new-work-item-widget) added to a [team dashboard](../../../report/dashboards/dashboards.md), or from the **New** menu on the **Queries** page.

 ![Add work item from a New work item widget](media/scrum-new-work-item-widget.png)